behold-mycode/komari/docs/general.md

 #### Panic Mode
 (From v0.14)
-Panic mode can be enabled in `Settings` tab and:
+Panic mode can be enabled in the `Settings` tab.
+Once enabled, if another player (friend, guild, stranger) appears in the same map for 15 seconds, it will enter `Panicking` state and cycle through channels until a channel without any other player is found.

-- If another player (friend, guild, stranger) appears in the same map for 15 seconds, it will enter `Panicking` state
+(From v0.18)
-- Has two modes:
+If `Stop actions on fail or map changed` is enabled, the bot will stop upon failure and go to town.

-    - `CycleChannel`: Cycles through channels until a map without another player is found
+Requires setting up key bindings for `To town` and `Change channel` first.

-    - `GoingToTown`: Uses Maple Guide to go to town
+#### Elite Boss Spawns Behavior

-The behavior of `GoingToTown` should be used with `Stop actions on fail or map changed` enabled or the bot will continue running.
-However, `CycleChannel` does not affect `Stop actions on fail or map changed` if the map is changed due to channel changing.
-When using either of the mode, ensure the key bindings are set up first.
+(From v0.17, previously known as `Change Channel On Elite Boss`)

-#### Change Channel On Elite Boss
+Added `Elite boss spawns behavior` in `Characters` tab with two behavior types:
-(From v0.15)
+- `CycleChannel`: Queues a channel change (`Panicking` state) action when an elite boss appears
-When this option is enabled in `Settings`, it will queue a channel change action when an elite boss appears.
+- `UseKey`: Uses a key when elite boss appears (e.g. useful for origin skill)

 ## Video guides
 From v0.16, due to UI change, the first two videos are now outdated but the general concepts still apply.